By Ralph Lewis

 Unfortunately, a mild nor’wester arrived on Monday and only 2 cruise ships were able to tender at the Spotts facility on Tuesday.
 Based on this, it is reasonable to say that approximately $500,000 was lost on Tuesday due to the inclement weather.

-The weather forecast for that day forecasts partly cloudy skies with a 30% chance of showers during the day, increasing to a 60% chance of showers and possible thunder by evening.
+The weather forecast for that day predicted partly cloudy skies with a 20% - 30% chance of showers during the day.

-The winds will be southerly at 10 to 15 knots, becoming southwesterly at 15 to 20 knots overnight.
+The winds were predicted be northerly at 10 to 15 knots, with higher gusts.

-The Sea state will be rough with wave height 4 to 6 feet and small craft should exercise caution over open water.
+The sea state was predicted to be rough with wave height 4 to 6 feet and small craft should have exercised caution in open water.

-As mother nature sends another cold front our way, it is clear that the cruise ship schedules were not considered, and we may see far fewer ships stopping in for that day.
+As mother nature sent a cold front our way, it is clear that the cruise ship schedules were not considered, and we saw fewer ships stopping in for that day.

 This will be a blow for the industry as many local merchants were expecting to receive financial benefits from that potential lucrative day.